 Ongoing Vaccine and Booster Availability

 BRC is the first retirement community in the area to become a vaccination site starting April 7, administering the Moderna vaccine for residents and team members.
 The Moderna vaccine is administered in two doses 28 days apart.
 Vaccine will be available weekly, generally on Wednesdays.

+*Fourth*

+Ongoing Vaccine and Booster Availability

+BRC is an official vaccination site: We administer the Moderna vaccine on-site for residents and team members, usually on Wednesdays.
+The Moderna vaccine is administered in two doses 28 days apart.
+This Wednesday, we administered 19 doses.